 Who can be part of a Helping Hands team?
 Any member who is identified by a District, Division, Area or Club official as being a member who will promote the Toastmasters Program in a positive way.
 Team members must agree to attend 4 consecutive club meetings.

-Any Helping Hands team must be approved by the District 25 Club Growth Director & Coach Chair before they can visit in an official capacity.
+Any Helping Hands team must be approved by the District 25 Club Growth Director & Club Retention Chair before they can visit in an official capacity.

 Reasons to participate as a Helping Hand Team member: Expose team members to “outside your club” environment Increase networking possibilities Learn/Develop team building skills Promote achievement of Club DCP goals Promote member retention and new member growth Help fellow Toastmasters in a struggling club Earn credit in Competent Leadership manual Make new friends

 Reasons for a struggling club to want to be supported by a Helping Hands Team: Larger meeting attendance to provide a more dynamic meeting Fresh ideas about ways to attract new members Fresh voices to give Evaluations, Table Topics, General Evaluations, etc. Promote achievement of Club DCP goals and member retention Enhance member experience Make new friends

 Helping Hands Team members will earn a point toward the Journey Awards Download flyer – share with fellow club members – click here